Paper by Erik D. Demaine

 Reference:

-Erik D. Demaine, MohammadTaghi Hajiaghayi, and Ken-ichi Kawarabayashi, “Algorithmic Graph Minor Theory: Decomposition, Approximation, and Coloring”, in Proceedings of the 46th Annual IEEE Symposium on Foundations of Computer Science (FOCS 2005), Pittsburgh, PA, October 23–25, 2005, pages 637–646.
+Erik D. Demaine, MohammadTaghi Hajiaghayi, and Ken-ichi Kawarabayashi, “Algorithmic Graph Minor Theory: Decomposition, Approximation, and Coloring”, in Proceedings of the 46th Annual IEEE Symposium on Foundations of Computer Science (FOCS 2005), Pittsburgh, Pennsylvania, October 23–25, 2005, pages 637–646.

 Abstract: